The Hawaii SARCON was invaluable! It successfully brought together statewide SAR organizations to learn from

 Tactical experiences, demonstrations, expert speakers and trainings cover subject areas such as GIS software in search planning, man tracking, sUAS use in SAR, basic and advanced rope work, lost person behavior, search management, K9 handler training for SAR, drone mission planning and execution, wilderness first aid and more.
 Lectures and speakers included topics such as body forensics, resource management & mission planning, community lead search operations, lost person behavior, and problem prevention planning.
 Stay tuned for more to come in 2024.

-Hawaii’s ONLY search and rescue conference will focus on community enriching experiences and enhancing the skills for Search and Rescue teams and volunteers.
+Hawaii’s ONLY search and rescue conference focuses on community enriching experiences and enhancing the skills for Search and Rescue teams and volunteers.

 Exploring the benefits of the latest technologies available, with specific applicability to the unique challenges of rescuing lost persons in the Hawaiian wilderness areas.
 This conference is designed to provide an understanding of the latest technologies and techniques used in the SAR world by showcasing various brands involved in wilderness survival accessories.

 COMMUNITY AWARENESS WILDERNESS SAFETY EVENT